 - You must ensure that you have a robust process in place for investigating and reporting breaches of personal data.
 Your employer may already have a policy or a process in place.
 If they do, you must ensure that you are aware of it and that it is up to date.
 If you are an organisational member or an individual working in private practice then you may want to have a procedure in place which outlines how you will report a data breach to the ICO.
 UKCP is in the process of creating a Data Breach Policy and we will publish this when complete.
 In the meantime the best place to get advice on this is the ICO website

 - It is easier for individuals to access their personal data.
-For example, under the GDPR, Subject Access Requests will usually need to be responded to within 30 calendar days, this is irrespective of any national holidays or holidays you may have planned.
+For example, under the GDPR, Subject Access Requests will usually need to be responded to within one calendar month, this is irrespective of any national holidays or holidays you may have planned.
 There is also no longer a fee attached to a subject access request.

 - There are higher penalties for non-compliance of the GDPR.

 As with the current Act, the GDPR cannot and does not offer definitive answers for every situation as these may vary depending on circumstances.
 The GDPR, like the present Act, requires data holders to exercise judgement in making decisions and to be able to justify any decisions they make.